 • Once determined, PPAI will amplify the message and assist PPAS and HPPA in their efforts.

-Houston-based HIRSCH, PPAI 100’s No. 23 supplier, has already informed PPAI Media that it plans to make a substantial donation to victims of the floods.
-Founder Peter Hirsch has been working to determine the specific funds best established to rebuild the communities, camps and businesses that were destroyed as well as assist the families that lost loved ones.
+Houston-based HIRSCH, PPAI 100’s No. 23 supplier, has also informed PPAI Media that it plans to make a substantial donation to victims of the floods.
+President Peter Hirsch and CEO Paul Hirsch, MAS, spent the past few days working to determine the specific funds best established to rebuild the communities, camps and businesses that were destroyed, as well as assist the families that lost loved ones.
+They settled on the Kerr Flood Relief Fund, which allocates monetary donations to their most useful causes.

 ‘We Made It Out The Other Side’